ankurlimbashia/Ankur_Limbashia/README.md

 The paths from root to leaf represent classification rules.

 A Decision tree is a supervised machine learning tool used in classification problems to predict the class of an instance.
-This project represents about how this decision tree is formed using gain ratio as a objective matric
+This project represents how this decision tree is formed using gain ratio as an objective matric

 # About IRIS dataset